SeeSharpOpenSource/SeeSharpTools/README.md

 This library provides common database function for mainstream Database including: Mysql, SQL server, Access and etc. The classes in this library is listed below:

 - **DbOperation:** Provides common database function like Add, Deletion, Modification for mainstream DataBase.

 ---
+### SeeSharpTools.JY.Mathematics
+This library provides common used mathematic algorithms for array data.
+Threee engines (Math.Net, MKL, IPP) can be used.
+When Math.Net is used, these functions can be used with no extra libraries except SeeSharpTools; When MKL or IPP is used, the MKL library or IPP library should be installed which you can get from JYTEK website.
+Each engines has different performance, and the detailed test result is listed in "SeeSharpTools User Mannual".
+The classes in this library is listed below:

+- **ArrayArithmetics:** *[static class]* This class provides array arithmatical algorithms like Abisolute/Add/Subtract/Mulityply/Subtract calculation, trigonometric function, exponent/logarithm calculatoin and etc.
+- **ArrayOperation:** *[static class]* This class provides common used array operation functions including Concatenate /Copy /GetSubset /Insert /Inverse /Transpose and etc.
+- **Fitting:** *[static class]* This class provides common used fitting algorithms including linear fitting, exponential fitting, polynomial fitting.
+- **Interpolation:** *[static class]* This class provides common used interpolation algorithms including: Cubic-Spline interpolation, Linear interpolation, Log-Linear interpolation, Polynomial interpolation, Step interpolation.
+- **LinearAlgebra:** *[static class]* This class provides common used linear algebra algorithms including: dot calculation, norm calculation.
+- **Statistics:** *[static class] This class provides common used statistic algorithms including: histogram calculation, Kurtosis calculation, Mean value calculation, Median value calculation, Percentile value calculation, RMS calculation, Skewness calculation, Standard Deviation calculation and Variance calculation.

+---
 ### SeeSharpTools.JY.Audio(Obsoleted)